rnjn/mutagen-cassandra/README.md

 Other Details
 -------------

-### The `schema_version` column family
+### The `table_version` column family

-Mutagen Cassandra adds a column family to your keyspace called `schema_version` which tracks the current version of the schema.
+Mutagen Cassandra adds a Table to your keyspace called `table_version` which tracks the current versions of the tables in your keyspace.
 It doesn't otherwise change your keyspace in any way (like dropping and recreating it--whoops!), so it's possible to mix and match versioned and non-versioned column families in the same keyspace.

 ### Using Mutagen with an existing schema

 Mutagen *mutates* schemas; it doesn't assume it owns them.
 If you already have a schema in Cassandra and want to start mutating it with Mutagen, you needn't do anything but use Mutagen as described above (starting with whatever version number you like).
-It will automatically create the `schema_version` column family and happily start applying mutations.
-Mutagen doesn't know or care semantically what the mutations it's applying are; just be sure that mutations targeting existing column familes *alter* them instead of creating them.
+It will automatically create the `table_version` Table and happily start applying mutations to versioned tables.
+Mutagen doesn't know or care semantically what the mutations it's applying are; just be sure that mutations targeting the indicated Table.

 ### Manual changes to a schema